Doña Eutimia: Paladar in Havana, Cuba

 Ropa Vieja del Chorro

-Next up was the Shredded Lamb (Ropa Vieja del Chorro) (1200 CUP or about $7.74) made with shredded lamb in a red sauce with dry and natural spices.
+Finally, I ordered the Shredded Lamb (Ropa Vieja del Chorro) made with shredded lamb in a red sauce with dry and natural spices.
 While simple, ropa vieja is the national dish of Cuba.
 And, no visit to Cuba is complete without trying it.

-As with the croquettes and candied fried pork, served on the plate were those same crispy fried plantains and sweet purees along with a grilled pepper.
+As with the croquettes and candied fried pork, those same crispy fried plantains and sweet purees along with a grilled pepper were served on the plate.

 Rice and Black Beans (Arroz Blanco y Frijoles Negros)